-An eligible dual trainee must meet all of the following:
+An eligible dual trainee must meet all the following:

-- Employed (new hire or incumbent worker) by eligible applicant or employer partnering with eligible applicant - Physically work at a permanent work location within Minnesota
+- Employed (new hire or incumbent worker) by eligible applicant or employer partnering with eligible applicant - Physically work at a permanent work location within Minnesota - Has not attained competency standards specific to the occupation prior to the commencement of training - Will earn an eligible industry-recognized degree, certificate, or credential upon completion of dualtraining program

-- Has not attained competency standards specific to the occupation prior to the commencement of training - Will earn an eligible industry-recognized degree, certificate, or credential upon completion of dual-training program
+A dual trainee cannot be contracted through another entity like a staffing agency or third-party employer.
+In addition, a dual trainee's employment cannot be contingent upon completion of a dual-training program.

-A dual trainee's employment cannot be contingent upon completion of a dual-training program.
+Information that would identify a dual trainee must not be included in the proposal process, like name.

-Information that would identify a dual trainee should not be included in the proposal process, like name.
 At the time of proposal submission, an eligible applicant does not need to determine the specific dual trainees who will be participating in the program.
-Upon receiving a grant award, the grantee may then begin recruiting dual trainees.
+Upon receiving a grant award, the grantee may then officially select dual trainees.